Loading...

 I. Domain Definition

-We reference the AI safety risk classification and identification frameworks from the International AI Safety Report, the AI Safety Governance Framework 2.0, and the Frontier Al Risk Management Framework, and define the following four risk domains:
+We reference the AI safety risk classification and identification frameworks from the International AI Safety Report, the AI Safety Governance Framework 2.0, and the Frontier AI Risk Management Framework.
+Under Risk Index v1.5, we define the following five risk domains:

 1. Cyber Offense: Primarily focuses on risks of AI misuse in the cybersecurity field, such as the use of AI to create malware.